dhchung317/AR-You-Learning-kotlin/README.md

-# AR you learning 2
+# AR you learning 2 - kotlin
-Refactor of original project
+kotlin refactor of original project

-Goals will be to incorporate the most recent libraries and best pratices
+Goals will be to learn and apply kotlin, unit testing, rx and di while refactoring code and playing around with architecture

 ## Current Libraries:
 * Androidx
 * RxJava2